 20. Smoking Glue Gun

 An unusual magazine and small press, Smoking Glue Gun prides itself on not being literary in the true sense.
 They seek unpublished original art, poetry, fiction, photography and music.
 Writers of color, women, LGBT, marginalized writers and disabled writers are encouraged at Smoking Glue Gun.
 Disruptive, innovative works of writing that challenge the status quo have been printed here.
-New writers should approach them after reading the submission guidelines.
+Smoking Glue Gun is currently closed for submissions.
+You can, however, check this page for upcoming submission calls.

 21. BenBella Books

 Glen Yeffeth started BenBella in 2001 in Dallas to offer authors customized attention, partnership and detailed marketing services.
 They have 14 bestsellers and have a dedicated approach to publishing.
-Usually printing non-fiction, business, health, current events, media, science, crime, entrepreneurship and critique, BenBella previous hit titles include Happy Herbivore, Pretty Little Killers and The Bank on Yourself Revolution.
-Submission guidelines also have helpful tips for new writers and authors to keep in mind before pitching any publisher.
+Usually printing non-fiction, business, health, current events, media, science, crime, entrepreneurship and critique, BenBella’s previous hit titles include Happy Herbivore, Pretty Little Killers and The Bank on Yourself Revolution.
+You can check the submission guidelines here.

 Nowadays writers have to be their own promoters and marketers so you should be able to answer a few questions before pitching a manuscript.
 Does this story need to be told?
 Am I saying anything of value?
 Do the principles of the publisher complement mine and can we collaborate without diminishing the creative capacity of each other?
 And if I get rejected at first, do I believe in my story to keep submitting it till it gets published?